 Making a Will isn’t solely about passing on your assets.
-There are other areas that you can consider such as specific funeral arrangements: for instance, burial, cremation or the use of your body for medical research.
+There are other areas you can consider, such as funeral arrangements.
+For instance, burial, cremation or the use of your body for medical research.
 You may also want to appoint legal guardians to care for your children if you and your partner should die before they are 18.

-By making a Will you can also make provision for the age at which young beneficiaries receive their gift or share of your estate, as well as providing for any beneficiaries with particular needs, means-tested health provisions or care provisions.
+By making a Will you can also make provisions for the age at which young beneficiaries receive their gift or share of your estate, as well as providing for beneficiaries with particular needs, means-tested health provisions or care provisions.

 You may choose to use your Will to pass on business interests: for instance you could leave shares in the family company to a son or daughter who has come into the business.
 This is a very tax-efficient way to leave your assets to your intended beneficiaries.
-You can also specify family and friends who you wish to pass on personal items such as jewellery, paintings and heirlooms to.
+You can also specify family and friends who you wish to pass on personal items to.